xUnit Best Practices¶

 be created before any of the tests have run, and once all the tests have

-finished, it will clean up the fixture object by calling Dispose
+finished, it will clean up the fixture object by calling Dispose, if present.

 Sometimes you will want to share a fixture object among multiple test classes.